Admission Control for A Single Server Waiting Time Process in Heavy Traffic: Introduction

-It is worth mentioning that the cost function related to the use of control is non-trivial, which is also one of the novelties of our article.
-To simplify the exposition, we assume a unit service rate in the queueing model, and we have a stable system if the arrival rate $\lambda < 1$.
-Otherwise, the queue length in the system will blow up.
-Here, one can consider $1 - \lambda$ as the ``control", which is denoted by $u = 1-\lambda$.
-When $u$ is large, it is natural to have a low cost for the use of control since $\lambda$ is small and we have a short queue length.
-On the contrary, when $u$ is small, the arrival rate $\lambda$ is closed to the unit service rate, and the control lies in a high-cost region due to a long queue length.
-These facts suggest a non-increasing cost function associated with the use of control.
-We carefully exhibit our assumptions on arrival intensities, service times, patience-time distributions, and especially the cost function related to the use of control in Section \ref{Subsec2 of Sec1 in CH4: Sequence of Queueing Systems}.
+We summarize the novel aspects of our work as follows: First, it is worth mentioning that the use of control and its related cost function are non-trivial.
+Here, admission control takes place within the waiting time process of the single server queueing model, where the state process represents the offered waiting time.
+To simplify the exposition, we may consider a unit service rate in a queueing model, and we have a stable system if the arrival rate $\lambda < 1$.
+Otherwise, the queue length in the system may blow up.
+One can consider $1 - \lambda$ as the ``control", which is denoted by $u = 1-\lambda$.
+When $u$ is large, it is natural to have a low cost for the use of control since $\lambda$ is small, and we have a short queue length to reduce congestion, which generates short waiting times.
+Meanwhile, the penalty cost increases due to a large idleness.
+By contrast, when $u$ is small, the arrival rate $\lambda$ is close to the unit service rate so that the control lies in a high-cost region due to a congested queue length and large waiting times, which further yields a reduced penalty of the idle server.
+These facts suggest a non-increasing cost function associated with the use of control, and the trade-off between these performances leads to a control problem in a single server queue.
+Similar effects appear in both the discrete-view state process and diffusion process.
+The control cost and idle server cost mechanisms are typical in the literature since those are two significant factors of a system (cf. \cite{atar2005scheduling}, \cite{weerasinghe2015optimal}).
+We will carefully exhibit our assumptions on arrival intensities, service times, patience-time distributions, and especially the use of control in Section \ref{Subsec2 of Sec1 in CH4: Sequence of Queueing Systems}.